Red Blooded Woman

 "Red Blooded Woman" is a song recorded by Australian singer Kylie Minogue for her ninth studio album, Body Language (2003).
 Written by Johnny Douglas and Karen Poole and produced by the former, it is a hip hop and synth-pop track containing a vocoded "Boy!
 Boy!" hook and backing vocals from a choir, and was released by Parlophone as the second single from the album on 1 March 2004.

 The song was well received by music critics, many of whom praised its production and compared it to the work of American music artists Justin Timberlake and Timbaland.
 Commercially, the song peaked within top-five on the singles charts in Australia and the United Kingdom.
-It also peaked inside the top ten in several other countries, including Denmark and Italy, and charted within the top twenty in Germany and New Zealand.
+It also peaked inside the top ten in several other countries, including Spain and Italy, and charted within the top twenty in Germany and New Zealand.
 It was certified gold by the Recording Industry Association of New Zealand (RIANZ) for selling over 7,500 units.

 The music video for "Red Blooded Woman", directed by Jake Nava, features Minogue seductively dancing in various locations such as a traffic jam and in front of a truck.
 Minogue performed it live at the one-off concert show Money Can't Buy and at TV shows like the Late Show with David Letterman and Top of the Pops.
 It has also been performed during three of Minogue's concert tours – Showgirl: The Greatest Hits Tour, Showgirl: The Homecoming Tour, and For You, for Me tour.